StevenCostiou/Pharo-VariableBreakpoint-Tutorial/README.md

 ![launch-image](https://github.com/StevenCostiou/Pharo-VariableBreakpoint-Tutorial/raw/main/pictures/launch-from-disk.png)
 4. Use the library menu of the menu bar to launch the task manager
 ![open-phex](https://github.com/StevenCostiou/Pharo-VariableBreakpoint-Tutorial/raw/main/pictures/phex-start.png)
+5. Click _Load Experience_ then select _VariableBreakpointExperiment_
-5. The tasks are now displayed and you can select the first one and click "start"
+6. The tasks are now displayed and you can select the first one and click "start"
 ![phex-tasks](https://github.com/StevenCostiou/Pharo-VariableBreakpoint-Tutorial/raw/main/pictures/phex-tasks.png)